bazaah/jaesve/README.md

 # Jaesve

-A CLI utility for converting JSON objects to a series of CSV values, from stdin and/or file(s) to stdout or a file.
+A CLI utility written in pure Rust for converting JSON objects to a series of CSV values, from stdin and/or file(s) to stdout or a file.

 ## Installation